-You may have itching if you have bad jaundice.
-The bile salts in the bloodstream cause itching in the skin.
+You might have itching if you have bad jaundice.
+The increased bile salts in the bloodstream cause itching in the skin.

 You may feel or be sick because you have jaundice or an inflamed pancreas.
-Both these conditions upset the delicate chemical balance of the body, which can make you sick.
+Both these conditions upset the delicate chemical balance of the body.
 You may also be sick if the cancer, or inflammation around it, is beginning to block the duodenum.
-This will stop digested food from passing through to the small bowel.
-Due to sickness, you may have a loss of appetite which can result in weight loss.
+This stops digested food from passing through to the small bowel.
+Due to sickness, you might have a loss of appetite which can cause weight loss.

-If your pancreatic duct is blocked, you may develop a symptom called steatorrhoea.
+If your pancreatic duct blocks, you might develop a symptom called steatorrhoea.
 This means fatty stools (poo).
 You may pass frequent, large bowel motions that are pale coloured and smelly, and are difficult to flush away.
 These bowel disturbances can mean that you are not absorbing your food properly.
-So this may be a cause of weight loss.
+This can also cause weight loss.

-You may have a temperature from time to time because you have jaundice or an inflamed pancreas.
+You might have a temperature from time to time because you have jaundice or an inflamed pancreas.
 When your temperature is high you may feel cold and shivery.

 - Pain, redness and swelling around the area where the clot is

-- The area around the clot may feel warm to touch
+- The area around the clot might feel warm to touch

 If you have these symptoms, you must see your doctor straight away.